libxsmm/libxsmm/documentation/libxsmm_aux.md

 LIBXSMM comes with a number of light-weight abstraction layers (macro and API-based), which are distinct from the internal API (include files in [src](https://github.com/hfp/libxsmm/tree/master/src) directory) and that are exposed for general use (and hence part of the [include](https://github.com/hfp/libxsmm/tree/master/include) directory).

 The synchronization layer is mainly based on macros: LIBXSMM_LOCK_\* provide spin-locks, mutexes, and reader-writer locks (LIBXSMM_LOCK_SPINLOCK, LIBXSMM_LOCK_MUTEX, and LIBXSMM_LOCK_RWLOCK respectively).
 Usually the spin-lock is also named LIBXSMM_LOCK_DEFAULT.
-The implementation is intentionally based on OS-native primitives unless LIBXSMM is reconfigured (per LIBXSMM_LOCK_SYSTEM), or built using `make OMP=1` (using OpenMP inside of the library is not recommended).
+The implementation is intentionally based on OS-native primitives unless LIBXSMM is reconfigured (per LIBXSMM_LOCK_SYSTEM) or built using `make OMP=1` (using OpenMP inside of the library is not recommended).
 The life-cycle of a lock looks like:

 ```C
 /* attribute variable and lock variable */